erlyaws/yaws/README.md

 Build
 -----

-You can build using rebar:
+You can build via autotools:

-    $> rebar get-deps compile

-or via autotools:

     $> ./configure --prefix=/usr/local

+or via rebar3 on the `rebar3-support` branch:

+    $> git switch rebar3-support
+    $> rebar3 compile

-If using rebar, you'll get a "local installation" with Yaws script in ./bin and the Yaws configuration file in ./etc/yaws.
+If using rebar3, you'll get a "local installation" that you can run via `rebar3 shell`.

 If using autotools, the build will be configured by default for installation under /usr/local.
 For more information about installation directories and